NoumenaDigital/npl-vscode-extension/src/resources/templates/npl-instructions.md

 # NPL Development v{{VERSION}}

-When working with NPL (Noumena Protocol Language) files in VS Code with GitHub Copilot:
+When working with NPL (Noumena Protocol Language) files:

 1. NPL is a domain-specific language for the Noumena Protocol, a blockchain protocol focused on programmable assets
 2. NPL uses a unique syntax for defining protocol types and operations